allpix-squared/allpix-squared/src/modules/GDMLOutputWriter/README.md

 This module requires an installation `Geant4_GDML`.
 This option can be added by configuring and compiling Geant4 with the option `-DGEANT4_USE_GDML=ON`

 ### Parameters
-* `GDML_ouput_file_name` : sets the name of the name of the GDML output file.
+* `file_name` : sets the name of the name of the GDML output file.
 Don't include the .gdml extension or the module will give an error.
 Defaults to `Output`

 ### Usage
 [GDMLOutputWriter]